NEWS

 © GOOD Worldwide Inc. All Rights Reserved.

-A pastor baptized people for decades.
-But he used one wrong word and now they're all invalid.
+Pastor baptized people for decades but he used one wrong word and now they're all invalid

-An investigation by the diocese found that the priest had been incorrectly performing thousands of baptisms.
+An investigation by the diocese found the priest had incorrectly performed thousands of baptisms.

-A pastor baptized people for decades.
-But he used one wrong word and now they're all invalid.
+Pastor baptized people for decades but he used one wrong word and now they're all invalid

 Editor's note: This article was originally published on February 16, 2022.
 It has since been updated.

 A Catholic priest resigned after an investigation found that he used one wrong word for more than 20 years while performing baptisms.
-The church also declared that all the baptisms performed by the priest, Father Andres Arango, have been declared void because he used the words "We" instead of "I." The decision was announced by Bishop Thomas Olmsted of the Diocese of Phoenix.
-The church's investigation found that Father Arango would say, "We baptize you in the name of the Father, and of the Son, and the Holy Spirit."
+All baptisms performed by Father Andres Arango were declared void because he mistakenly used "We" instead of "I." Bishop Thomas Olmsted of the Diocese of Phoenix announced the decision.
+The investigation revealed that Father Arango consistently said, "We baptize you in the name of the Father, and of the Son, and the Holy Spirit."
 Olmsted clarified that he was supposed to say "I baptize" and not "We baptize," reported CNN.
 The pastor apologized for using the 'wrong formula.'

 The priest is baptizing a baby girl in a church - stock photo/Getty Images

-Arango resigned as pastor of the St. Gregory Parish in Phoenix on February 1, 2022.
+Father Arango resigned from his role as pastor at St. Gregory Parish in Phoenix, effective February 1, 2022.
 "The issue with using 'We' is that it is not the community that baptizes a person, rather, it is Christ, and Him alone, who presides at all of the sacraments, and so it is Christ Jesus who baptizes," wrote Olmsted to parishioners.
 "This determination was made after careful study by diocesan officials and through consultation with the Congregation for the Doctrine of the Faith in Rome," read the statement.

 Baptism is considered the first of the sacraments and the church confirmed that some people will need to repeat other sacraments.
 There are seven sacraments in the Catholic church, according to the United States Conference of Catholic Bishops: baptism, confirmation, Eucharist, reconciliation, anointing the sick, marriage, and holy orders.
 "Through the Sacraments, God shares his holiness with us so that we, in turn, can make the world holier," reads a statement on the website about sacraments.
 Olmsted confirmed that people will have to be baptized again as the Vatican's Congregation for the Doctrine of the Faith in 2020 states that when baptism is conferred with the formula "We baptize," it is invalid.
 He had baptized people in Phoenix and at his previous parishes in Brazil and San Diego, reported The New York Times.